';

 Talen Energy is a privately-owned Independent Power Producer (IPP) that generates and sells electricity, capacity, and related products from a fleet of power plants that use diverse fuel sources including zero-carbon nuclear, clean, and flexibly dispatched natural gas, and efficient, resilient coal.
 Talen is developing a large-scale portfolio of renewable energy, battery storage, and digital infrastructure assets across its expansive footprint.
 Silverthorn Wind will help further diversify Talen’s generation portfolio, adding renewable energy to its fleet.

-Talen Energy operates 19 generation facilities across 6 states, which produce over 13,000 megawatts of electricity.
+Talen Energy operates 15 generation facilities across 6 states, which produce approximately 12,400 megawatts of electricity.
 Talen’s plants have long-term connections with their communities and their facilities receive industry-leading performance rankings, from operations to safety and commercial management.

 Silverthorn Wind LLC is a project-level company that owns the assets related to our wind energy efforts located in Rosebud and Treasure counties.
 Silverthorn Wind LLC is jointly owned by Pattern Energy and Talen Energy.

 Yes!
 Silverthorn Wind and our contractors take our commitments to the local communities where we build our projects very seriously.
-We will actively seek out local vendors and job applicants during development and hold a job fair prior to construction to engage interested companies and workers.
-We will keep a list of interested applicants and vendors during project development to share with the Engineering, Procurement, and Construction (EPC) company that is selected to hire subcontractors for construction.
+We will actively pursue local vendors, job seekers, and local union labor during development and we will hold a job fair before construction to engage interested companies and workers.
+We will keep a list of interested applicants and vendors during project development to share with the Engineering, Procurement, and Construction company that is selected to hire subcontractors for construction.
 We will also establish a vendor and worker application portal.

 Silverthorn Wind will encourage our contractors to hire locally to the greatest extent possible.
 We will also support the community through sponsorships of local causes.
 Please reach out to us at Outreach@SilverthornRenewables.com if you have suggestions on how we can better engage with the community members and support local initiatives.

-The development period (prior to construction of the wind farm) includes many important steps, including obtaining land rights, collecting meteorological data, performing environmental studies, and obtaining local permits, to name a few.
-This can typically take anywhere from two to five years and even longer in some cases.
-We are currently targeting the commencement of construction as early as 2024.
-Depending on factors such as seasonal conditions and final project design, construction is expected to last between 1-2 years.
+The development period (before construction of the wind farm) includes many important, necessary steps including obtaining options for land easements, collecting meteorological data, performing environmental studies, and working through the permitting processes, to name a few.
+This can typically take anywhere from two to five years.
+Depending on factors such as seasonal conditions and final project size and design, construction is expected to last between one to two years.
+Construction is targeted to start in 2025, with operations targeted for 2027.

 No power plant operates 100% of the time.
 There are periods when power plants shut down for maintenance and repairs and times when resources run low or unexpected outages occur.
 At some conventional power plants, the entire plant may have to be shut down for repairs, whereas wind farm maintenance takes place one turbine at a time, without having to shut down the entire plant.